Anna Sandström: Educational career

-Anna Sandström disliked girls' schools and was a strong promoter of co-education.
+Sandström disliked girls' schools and was a strong promoter of co-education.
 She was a great believer in individual education; to find and develop every students personal talent and to do so by making each subject "alive" through literature.
 She believed that learning should be by experience rather than to memorize ideas from books.

 In 1900, she founded the Anna Sandströms högre lärarinneseminarium (Anna Sandström Higher Teacher Seminar) for female teachers in Stockholm, which she managed in 1900–1926.
 This was meant as an alternative to the Royal Higher Teacher Seminary (Kungliga Högre Lärarinneseminariet).

-The ideas of Anna Sandström which she tried out in her own schools, were to have a great impact upon the reform of the public colleges in 1905 and 1928 and the reformed educational plans of 1919.
+The ideas of Sandström which she tried out in her own schools, were to have a great impact upon the reform of the public colleges in 1905 and 1928 and the reformed educational plans of 1919.
 In 1904, she was given the Swedish royal medal Illis quorum meruere labores (commonly called Illis Quorum) for her long, "successful work for the education of the female youth".

 Editor

-In 1883 together with F. Lars Hökerberg (1851–1924), she co-founded the radical paper Verdandi, which she edited from 1883–1929.
+In 1883 together with F. Lars Hökerberg (1851–1924), she co-founded the radical paper Verdandi, which she edited from 1883 to 1929.
 The paper presented itself as the house organ for her male pseudonym Uffe, author of her widely popular and reform publication Realism i undervisning eller Språkkunskap och bildning from 1882: Uffe was unknown to be her and thought to be an actual male academic.
 The paper became the leading educational paper in Sweden until the 1920s and frequently published articles from leading educational pioneers.